cbdq-io/docker-grype/README.md

   optionally with `DOCKER_SERVER`) will login to Docker to transfer the image for scanning.
 - `IMAGE_NAME` (_required_):  The name of the image to be scanned.
 - `LOG_LEVEL` (default is `INFO`):  The log level for how much output to be provided.
 Can be set to DEBUG, INFO, WARNING, ERROR or CRITICAL.
+- `SHOW_ALL_VULNERABILITIES` (_optional_): Show all vulnerabilities (excluding
+  Unknown or Negligible) that are found by the Grype scan.
+If this option is provided then an additional column in the report called "allowed" indicating if the vulnerability has been included in the `VULNERABILITIES_ALLOWED_LIST`.
 - `TOLERATE` (default is `Medium`): The level of severity to tolerate before giving a non-zero return code.
 Valid values (in increasing order of severity) are `Unknown`, `Negligible`, `Low`, `Medium`, `High` or `Critical`.
-- `VULNERABILITIES_ALLOWED_LIST` (optional): A comma separated list of vulnerabilities that are not to count against a failure (e.g. `CVE-2018-20225,CVE-2020-29363`).
+- `VULNERABILITIES_ALLOWED_LIST` (optional): A comma separated list of vulnerabilities that are not to count against a failure (e.g.
+  `CVE-2018-20225,CVE-2020-29363`).
 If a vulnerability is specified in this variable, but not found in the scan, a warning will be displayed.

 ## Examples